validsdp/validsdp/README.md

 bounded over the whole vector space.

 The syntax `as Hl` (resp. `as (Hl, Hu)`) allows one to specify the name of the inequalities added to the context.
-If this clause is omitted, the `validsdp_intro` tactic generates a fresh name and adds a single hypothesis with this name in the context asserting the proven inequality (or double-inequality).

 The syntax `with (param1, ...)` supports the same options as the `validsdp` tactic.